AdityaVijay1/CMSLearningJournal/week-2-learning-journal.md

 InfinityFree provides reasonable resources for small websites.
 SiteGround and Hostinger offer better resources, but they come at a cost.

-Note: For this week's practical, I opted to use the web hosting service offered by Joomla.org as it was suggested by the Professor as a good option to start Joomla with and my InfinityFree website required a few days to get verified so that I can use Joomla and Wordpress on it.
+Note: For this week's practical, I opted to use the web hosting service offered by Joomla.org as it was suggested by Professor James as a good option to start Joomla with and my InfinityFree website required a few days to get verified so that I can use Joomla and Wordpress on it.

 # Estimated Hours